Aqll/habit-helper/README.md

 ### 6. Viewing and Editing Habit Events
 - Users can view all available details of a specific habit event.
 - It is possible to edit or delete individual habit events for accurate tracking and data management.

-## Objective of the Project

-The main objective of the Habit Helper Android App is to motivate and support users in developing positive habits and achieving their personal goals.
-By providing an intuitive and visually appealing interface, the app aims to make habit-building an engaging and enjoyable experience for users.
-Through habit planning, event logging, and progress visualization, the app strives to instill a sense of accomplishment and accountability in users as they progress towards forming sustainable and beneficial habits.